 What’s the cost?
 Get a quote on a monitor building!

 Monitor Barns for Personal Use

 Monitor-style pole barn designs have gained popularity for their capacity to maximize space.
 People who choose monitor pole barn kits may need extra room for storage, a place for a home office, or even something that functions as a small apartment.
 Some families use the upper section of their monitor-style pole barn as an entertainment room, an art studio, or a dedicated hobby center.

 Eave lights in the upper section provide natural lighting, cutting down on electricity bills, while vents in the ridge cap offer an outlet for the warm air rising from the center section.
 A monitor roof also has enclosed overhangs to help circulate the air, providing an inlet for the cooling breezes.

 Need more ventilation?
 Not a problem.
 Add a cupola with a weather vane, which is not only functional but makes a monitor building look sharp.
 You can upgrade your ventilation even more by adding gable vents at either end—they’re available in a variety of colors, shapes, and sizes.

-Horse barns have long been popular with a monitor building, with the center section used as an aisle way with a loft space above for storing hay.
-With stairs to access the upper story, the middle section of a monitor building truly ends up as being a “bonus room”.
-Stalls can be built onto the poles along either side of the middle section, with 10’, 12’ or even 14’ spacing depending on stall size requirements.
-Your horse pole barn stalls have a solid foundation, built onto the original framework of the barn design.
-Stalls can be finished off with tongue and groove stall kits, beautiful wood with long lasting aluminum hardware.
+Many people order monitor building kits to construct horse barns, using the center section as a walkway and the loft space above for storing hay.
+Stalls can be built onto the poles along either side of the middle section, with 10, 12, or 14 feet of space depending on stall size requirements.
+Horse pole barn stalls are built into the barn’s original framework for a more solid foundation, and they can be finished off with tongue and groove stall kits using beautiful wood and long-lasting aluminum hardware.

-We can also help you with all your pole barns acessories and stall kits!
+We can help you with all your pole barns accessories and stall kits!

 How expensive are they?
-Get a price on building with a monitor roof!
+Get a price on a building with a monitor roof!